elightup/slim-seo/README.md

 **So how can an ordinary user use an SEO plugin?**

-At [eLightUp](https://elightup.com), we believe that SEO should be an integrated part of WordPress, where users don't need or need very little effort to configure for SEO.
+SEO should be an integrated part of WordPress, where users don't need or need very little effort to configure for SEO.
 The main reason is that not everyone understands the terms of SEO and how to configure them optimally.

 So, we made [**Slim SEO**](https://wpslimseo.com).